 Manufacturing has become a digital enterprise.
 The part is designed in software and represented by a digital model.
 The digital model is used to prepare the tool paths used to obtain the desired geometry; these are digital instructions.
 These digital instructions are uploaded to the computer on the machining center or additive system to provide computer control of the axes, spindle, and/or deposition head.
 Each of these steps represents a potential cyber intrusion opportunity.
 The landscape grows when the digital files must be shared across the manufacturing supply chain.

-Based on NIST 800-171 and the pending Cybersecurity Maturity Model Certification (CMMC) framework, we will support our SEAMTN partners in their cyber defense certification efforts.
-This will consist of training that is both informational and technical.
-Key topics will include:
+Based on NIST 800-171 and the pending Cybersecurity Maturity Model Certification (CMMC) framework, we support our SEAMTN partners in their cyber defense certification efforts.
+This consists of training that is both informational and technical.
+Key topics include: